 Deborah is a writer, healer, and teacher.
 Her goal is to help people live their best lives every day by sharing her joy and love of life.

-It's true.
+Yes, it's true.
 A good man is hard to find.
 There are plenty of scoundrels, scamps and players out there.
 In fact, some men feel challenged to be scandalous and behave badly.
+Lots of men want to take what they can get from a relationship, without ever giving up anything in return.

 Not all men fall into this category.
-A lot of good men are looking for a good woman to walk beside them.
+There are a lot of good men, searching for a good woman to walk beside them.
 It may take some time, but if you maintain your own integrity, communicate clearly and honestly, and speak your truth, you might find a good man.

 When you find a good man, how do you keep him happy?
 The following tips will help you keep a good man once you have found him.